Firdauseeee/tutorials/README.md

 # tutorials
-Repo for all files on the kitchen webpage
+Repo for all files on the tutorials webpage